 Another famous clothing designer which also sold high-end costume jewelry is Coco Chanel.
 While Chanel created her first line in the 20’s with a focus on costume jewelry.
 In 1932 she released a line which is credited with saving the diamond industry.
-During the Depression the diamond industry faced increasing hard times.
+During the Depression, the diamond industry faced increasing hard times.
 Budgets simply could not afford the precious gem.

 Yet in November of 1932 Chanel unveiled a collection of 35 pieces featuring authentic diamonds which she named “Bijoux de Diamants“.
-In true Coco Chanel fashion the collection consisted of celestial motifs.
-Such as comets, stars and the sun along with fanciful feathers, bow ties and fringe.
+In true Coco Chanel fashion, the collection consisted of celestial motifs.
+Such as comets, stars and the sun along with fanciful feathers, bow ties, and fringe.

 1930s Costume Jewelry Trends

-The 1930s costume jewelry were all about sparkle and white on white designs.
+The 1930s costume jewelry was all about sparkle and white on white designs.
 With Hollywood’s sway over the direction of fashion, Movie Producers instantly understood sparkling clear jewels stood out on the black and white silver screen.
 While the jewelry industry quickly mimicked the latest release.
 Setting clear rhinestones into zinc and nickel silver to create affordable costume jewelry which copied the trends.

 1930s Costume Jewelry Hair Pieces